 From the moment you enter the gilded gates of these connected mansions, originally built in the 1880s by railroad baron Henry Villard, you know you're somewhere special; there's a reason this is called the Palace.
-An 18-month renovation completed in late 2013 modernized this landmark property.
 Chic, inviting rooms are decorated in soft grays and blues.
-The expansive lobby with sweeping staircases and arched colonnades remains, as do rooms in the towers, a section of the hotel occupying floors 41 to 54 with particularly luxe rooms and suites (there's separate check-in, more attentive service, and a dedicated concierge).
+The expansive lobby features sweeping staircases and arched colonnades.
+Rooms in the towers, a section of the hotel occupying floors 41 to 54 with particularly luxe rooms and suites,have separate check-in, more attentive service, and a dedicated concierge.
 Many of the guest rooms, as well as the 7,000-square-foot health club, have terrific views of St. Patrick's Cathedral.